 This criterion can be used to detect if an employee logs in during off hours and, optionally, also detects if they are trying to log in from a restricted IP.

-You can restrict IPs from where the login is not permitted in the Restricted IPs field.
+The rule will NOT be enforced for IP addresses enter in the Restricted IPs field.
 You can enter any text in the IPv4 format, i.e., 101.10.2.1/32, and choose a “matches” or “does not match” condition.
 Or, you can select a Shared List (Network type) and specify a “matches list” or “Does not match list” condition.

 Idle